tom-howard/ros/docs/COM2009/la1/week6.md

     uint32 step
     uint8[] data

-{{% nicenote note "Questions" %}}
+!!! note "Questions"
     1. What *type* of message is used on this topic, and which *package* is this message derived from?
     1. Using `rostopic echo` and the information about the topic message (as shown above) determine the *size* of the images that our robot's camera will capture (i.e. its *dimensions*, in pixels).
 It will be quite important to know this when we start manipulating these camera images later on.
     1. Finally, considering the list above again, which part of the message do you think contains the *actual image data*?
-{{% /nicenote %}}

 ### Visualising Camera Streams {#viz}